 Why I Love The Maze Runner

-I discovered The Maze Runner while living in an overcrowded dorm with 5 roommates during my freshman year of college.
-Needless to say, I was in dire need of a hangout spot, and a time-consuming hobby, away from the confines of my room.
-Reading at length in the campus library provided me with just that.
+I discovered The Maze Runner during my freshman year of college while living in an overcrowded dorm with 5 roommates.
+Needless to say, I was in dire need of a hangout spot—and a time-consuming hobby—away from the confines of my room.
+Reading at length in the library provided me with just that.
 I’d pick up a book, find a comfortable nook, and post up for hours, reading as a form of much-needed escapism.
 My real life at the time was pretty rough, so novels, particularly in the young adult genre, were a place of refuge for me.
-In them, I found all sorts of heroes and captivating stories that helped me forget my troubles, if only temporarily, and also inspired me in so many ways.
+In them, I found all sorts of heroes and stories that helped me forget my troubles, if only temporarily, and inspired me in many ways.

 The Maze Runner was one such novel that grabbed my attention.
 It was my first page-turner.
-I’d finish a chapter, make a half-hearted attempt to do something else, and end up picking it right back up, driven by a need to know what came next.
-The mystery of it all captivated me.
-From chapter to chapter, I was completely absorbed in the unpredictable journey of the protagonist Thomas, whose own confusion mirrored the chaos of the world around him.
-The campus library was my sanctuary at the time, and I remember hiding out from security just so I could keep reading well after the building had closed for the day.
-The spellbinding story made it all worthwhile.
+I’d finish a chapter, make a half-hearted attempt to do something else, and inevitably pick it back up, driven by the need to know what came next.
+Its mysteries captivated me.
+From chapter to chapter, I was absorbed by the journey of the protagonist Thomas, whose own confusion mirrored the chaos of the world around him.
+The library was my sanctuary at the time, and I remember hiding from security just so I could keep reading well after the building had closed for the day.
+The captivating story made it all worthwhile.

 These days, many may know The Maze Runner as a 2014 film directed by Wes Ball.
-I saw the film on its opening night and can attest to having no issues with it at the time.
+I saw the film on its opening night and had no issues with it at the time.
 However, as the sequels were released, I soured on the film series overall.
-In general, they received mixed reviews from the fandom, but we’re not here to talk about Hollywood movies.
+In general, they received mixed reviews from the fandom, but we’re not here to talk about movies.
 This article’s all about books, specifically, the first book.
-I recently reread The Maze Runner and wanted to write the review I wish I had back when I first read it all those years ago.
-So here’s my crack at it.
+I recently reread The Maze Runner and wanted to write the review I wish I had back when I first read it.
+So, here it is.

-P.S.
-If you haven’t seen the movies, don’t.
+Note: If you haven’t seen the movies, don’t.
 At least not yet.
 Read the first book in the series and then decide if you’ll hop to the films or continue with the novels.
-Here’s a review of The Maze Runner to get you started.
+It’s worth reading.

 Revisiting A Modern Classic